Partycoxx/JS-Final-Project-Doodle-Jump-/README.md

 1. HTML5 Canvas has for the development of UI.
 2. Vanilla Javascript for the interaction with UI.
 3. Accelerometer feature given by HTML5 to play the game in mobile phones.
-5. Implements the platform based gaming techniques.
+5. Implements the platform based gaming technique.
 6. Game loop for smooth rendering and update of the UI.

 Features: